 Islamorada in the Florida Keys consists of five islands – Plantation Key, Windley Key, Upper Matecumbe Key, Lower Matecumbe Key and Tea Table Key.
-Here you find a tropical paradise with crystal-clear water and endless summer temperatures.
-And Islamorada is a lot about spending time outside and on the water.
-Below you find the best things to do in Islamorada.
+In the Islamorada area you find a tropical paradise with crystal-clear water and endless summer temperatures.
+And the best things to do in Islamorada include to spend time on and in the water.

 Visit Indian Key Historic State Park